College & University Reads Resources

 Adding audiobooks to your programming is the perfect way to help students improve those listening skills and connect with a book in a new way, whether you share audio clips in the classroom to spark a group discussion, add audio clips to your social media, newsletters, website, and other online outreach, or invite an audiobook narrator to visit campus.

 Audiobook narrators can be a wonderful addition to your programming.
 They are true storytellers and well-trained actors who have spent a lot of time both with the book and in front of an audience, and they make for engaging speakers.
-Contact cherman@penguinrandomhouse.com for special clip requests or questions about bringing a narrator to your school.
+Contact TK for special clip requests or questions about bringing a narrator to your school.
 Visit penguinrandomhouseaudio.com to see our full selection of available audiobooks.

 Penguin Random House Speakers Bureau

 The Penguin Random House Speakers Bureau is a part of Penguin Random House, the world’s most global trade book publisher.
 The Speakers Bureau represents an unrivaled roster of speakers whose work is shaping national conversations—on and off the page.

-We work with venues both across the U.S. and throughout the world to create hugely successful events.
-Be it a community reads program or convocation, a medical conference or CEO roundtable, our speakers take audiences beyond their everyday horizon.
+Our dedicated full-time team of 23 seasoned lecture professionals has a wealth of expertise working with colleges and universities.
+Whether from the office or from our homes, virtual or in-person, we are passionate about helping clients create the perfect event.
 No matter where you are in the planning process, the Penguin Random House Speakers Bureau is here to help make your author visit as smooth as possible from start to finish.
 We want to be your starting point in helping to create an extraordinary program for your students.

 Celeste Ng